AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “That’s no secret, it’s called the Working Group on Financial Markets, isn’t it?”

 “No, not that one.
-There’s a group of Fed traders who manipulate equity futures around two to three in the morning.
-We use that window to establish a short-distance communication system that sends messages months rather than years into the past.”
+There’s a bunch of algos who manipulate equity futures at around two to three in the morning.
+It allows us to use that illiquid window to establish a short-distance communication system that sends messages days and months rather than years into the past.”

 “Didn’t have that on my bingo card.”

-“The Eccles building is very large for a reason.
+“The Eccles building is large for a reason.
 It houses things that you cannot even imagine,” Powell winked.
 “And in due time, you will inherit all of its secrets.”

-In a way, Alex thought, the Eccles’ secrets were her birthright, handed across three generations.
-And it was not without irony, that the modern Federal Reserve was perpetual indebted to, of all people, a long-dead Austrian economist.
+Those secrets were her birthright, Alex thought, handed to her across three generations.
+Was it not the highest irony then, she noted, that the Federal Reserve was and remains indebted to—of all people—Austrian economists?

 {% newthought 'Fin.' %}